google/docsy-example/content/en/docs/Examples/stratification/index.md

 ---
 A demonstration of pycnocline depth and thickness diagnostics.
 The first and second depth moments of stratification are computed as proxies for pycnocline depth and thickness, suitable for a nearly two-layer fluid.

+Note that in the AMM7 example data the plots are not particularly spectacular as the internal tide is poorly resolved at 7km.

 ```python
 import coast